logo

 Norman "JR" Sander

-I started my professional career in 1980.
-My first show was Bob Seger at the Checker Dome in St. Louis and I never looked back.
-I worked at TERI Productions setting up Staging, Roofs and Lighting from 1980 to 1992.
-Dec of 1992 I started at Bandit Lites as a warehouse manager, implementing the policies and procedures of preps, books and stickers.
-Inventory Control Manager, Production Team Captain, and Client Representative for 21 Years.
+Norman started his professional career in 1980.
+His first show was Bob Seger at the Checker Dome in St. Louis and he never looked back.
+He worked at TERI Productions setting up Staging, Roofs and Lighting from 1980 to 1992.
+In December of 1992, he started at Bandit Lites as a warehouse manager, implementing the policies and procedures of preps, books and stickers.
+He was an Inventory Control Manager, Production Team Captain, and Client Representative for 21 Years.

 Full Bio